The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 - I always tap ‘?’ to check to make sure that I have the right disk selected.
 The OpenBSD installer is smart enough to detect the only machine disk, but it is common sense to be certain that the installer is going to overwrite the correct one.

 - I do not need disk encryption at this time.
-For a machine with sensitive data, however, this guided root disk encryption option that is new with OpenBSD 7.3 -release (thanks to this commit from Klemens Nanni) would make perfect sense.
+For a machine with sensitive data, however, this guided root disk encryption option that was new with OpenBSD 7.3 -release (thanks to this commit from Klemens Nanni) would make perfect sense.

-- Use (W)hole disk MBR, whole disk (G)PT or (E)dit? [gpt]
+- Use (W)hole disk MBR, whole disk (G)PT or (E)dit? [gpt] (typed)

-- It is 2023.
+- It is 2024.
 MBR has been outdated for years.
 I choose GPT every time.

-- Use (A)uto layout, (E)dit auto layout, or create (C)ustom layout? [a]
+- Use (A)uto layout, (E)dit auto layout, or create (C)ustom layout? [a] (typed)

 - OpenBSD has a rather complex default disk partitioning scheme that keeps different parts of the system isolated from each other for the sake of improved overall system security.
 Allowing the installer to setup the scheme that the system itself expects is a good idea for anyone (like me) who likes to avoid headaches.